-- As outlined earlier, data is discussed by the senior leadership team and teachers formally during pupil progress meetings held for each cohort; staff track the progress of children across the school year and intervene if pupils are not making expected progress or if pupils' experience difficulty.
+- Data collection from all teachers, showing the current level of attainment of all pupils they teach.
+The data is discussed by the senior leadership team and teachers formally at pupil progress meetings held for each cohort where staff can track the progress of children across the school year and intervene if pupils are not making expected progress or if pupils' experience difficulty.
 This data is used by teachers to inform planning and next steps for individual learning. - In the case of intervention programmes, progress is reviewed every half term, which might include formal testing or screening.
-These programmes are reviewed by the SENDCO, TAs and teachers, who use the information to plan and design the next half term's intervention programme, if required - In class support is reviewed at individual class level and across the year group.
+These programmes are reviewed by the SENDCO, TAs and teachers, who use the information to plan and design the next half term's intervention programme. - In class support is reviewed at individual class level and across the year group.
 TAs and class teachers work together on a daily basis, planning and reviewing lessons and interventions.